darthinfo21/SecureSurveil/README.md

 Contributions are welcome!
 If you want to contribute to this project, feel free to submit a pull request.

 ## Acknowledgments

-- This project was inspired by the growing need for advanced security measures in high-risk environments.
-- We acknowledge the contributions of the open-source community, which provided essential tools and resources for the development of this surveillance system.
+- We acknowledge the contributions of the open-source community, which provided essential tools and resources for developing this surveillance system.